liammcinroy/MetaTemplateNeuralNet/README.md

 ##How this API is implemented
 =================================

 This API is based off of template meta-programming to optimize efficiency.
-Therefore, much of this API is based on the assumption that a network architecture will be defined at compile time rather than runtime.
+Therefore, much of this API is based on the assumption that a network architecture will be defined at compile time rather than runtime. <b>All hyperparameters should be specified before `setup_gradient()` or `load_data(...)`.</b>

 ##Documentation
 ===============================